cloudnative-pg/cloudnative-pg.github.io/content/blog/cloudnative-pg-1-23.2-released/index.md

 bug fixes, addressing issues such as:

 - Unnecessary reloads and shutdowns of PostgreSQL
-- Excessive CPU usage due to unnecessary loops
+- Excessive CPU usage on fenced instances, due to busy waiting loop
 - The primary instance manager hanging indefinitely after a stop and subsequent failure
 - Autovacuum not working correctly due to an issue between